ryan-mcclue/musings/opening.md

 fingers enter first, elbow can slap down after

-catch only forearm should move. elbow stays high and forward power diamond
+catch only forearm should move. elbow stays high and forward keep arm forward and only pull back when other hand enters water (ESSENTIAL TO BALANCE TO USE BACK MUSCLES AND FULL ROTATION) power diamond

 when reaching out, shoulder should rotate forwards